Democratic Party of Socialists of Montenegro: Split between Bulatović and Đukanović 1997–2000)

 On July 11, 1997, the party's national committee Glavni odbor (GO) held a closed doors session after which the committee selected Milica Pejanović-Đurišić to replace Bulatović as the party president.
 The party split had enormous implications, making a political confrontation between Đukanović and Bulatović inevitable.
 This manifested in the 1997 Montenegrin presidential election held in October, which Đukanović won by a thin margin.
 Bulatović went on to form the Socialist People's Party of Montenegro (SNP) out of his defeated DPS faction, whose platform held a unionist position on the question of Yugoslavia and its short-lived successor state, Serbia and Montenegro.
 Meanwhile, Đukanović became a fierce opponent of Slobodan Milošević politics.

 As a result of Đukanović's relationship with the United States, Montenegro received significant amounts of economic aid during this period, and negotiated limitations on NATO bombings of its territory in 1999, whereas the rest of Yugoslavia was subject to significantly heavier attacks.
 The DPS government gradually severed ties with Serbia by taking control over customs and the economy, introducing first the Deutsche mark, and subsequently the euro as legal tender, and generally reducing the influence of the federal government in Montenegro.

-Montenegrin independence
+Montenegrin independence (2000–2006)

 Following the overthrow of Slobodan Milošević on 5 October 2000, the DPS showed signs of greater support for Montenegrin independence.
 The campaign for the 2002 parliamentary elections was devoted to the question of Montenegro's independence.
 The European Union mediated negotiations between the DPS and the newly elected democratic government in Serbia in 2003 imposed a three-year waiting period before an independence referendum could be held.
 The transitional period saw the transformation of the FR Yugoslavia to a loose union called Serbia and Montenegro.
 During the existence of the union state, the party congress added the goal of a "democratic, internationally-recognized, independent Montenegro" to its official platform.
 The party then spearheaded the pro-independence campaign ahead of Montenegro's referendum in 2006.
 With 55.5% of voters opting for independence, Montenegro became an independent state on 3 June 2006.